zeromind-xyz/how-to-get-interviews/rules-of-the-game/qualifying-companies.md

 ### Urgency
 You can tell if a company needs to urgently hire if they're growing fast and are barely able to keep up with the demand for their product.
 You can determine this by whether the company has job openings **across the board** (not just engineering).
 When a company grows quickly they're not just looking for engineers to build product, but also need to hire for roles like customer support, product, design, sales, legal, etc. This is a great sign that the demand for their product is growing rapidly.

-On the other hand, if a company only has one or two openings for engineers, they're not likely to be growing rapidly, and therefore their open roles are less urgent.
+On the other hand, if a company only has one or two openings for engineers, they're not likely to be growing rapidly, and therefore their open roles are less urgent for them to fill.

 ### Fit
 Fit is inversely proportional to how long it will take you to create value at the company.